-Any child who is considered vulnerable to radicalisation will be referred by the DSL to Hampshire children's social care, where the concerns will be considered in the MASH process.
-If the police prevent officer considers the information to be indicating a level of risk a "channel panel" will be convened and the school will attend and support this process.
+Any child who is considered vulnerable to radicalisation will be referred by the DSL using the National Referral Form: Prevent | Hampshire County Council (hants.gov.uk).
+The Counter Terrorism Police and Children's Services through MASH will then be informed.
+If the Counter Terrorism Police consider the information to be indicating a level of risk a "channel panel" will be convened and the school will attend and support this process.